rose-collectionservices/collection-services-manual/14-PACKING AND SHIPPING/readme.md

 **Hiring local movers:**

 The Rose Library currently contracts Flood Brothers movers to coordinate local moves.
-Both Flood Brothers and the Accessioning and Collections Manager need at least two weeks’ notice to coordinate the move.
+Both Flood Brothers and the Acquisitions Assistant need at least two weeks’ notice to coordinate the move.
 Our contact at Flood Brothers is Barry Stewart ( ph.:404-799-3744 ext.
 325; email: barry.stewart@floodbrothers.net).

-To plan a local move the Accessioning and Collections Manager needs to know:
+To plan a local move the Acquisitions Assistant needs to know:

 * Pick up address(es);
 * Donor contact information;